coreyackland/faderctrl/MANUAL.md

 ###### `Device Update:` <p>
 > <em><h5>[Note] Driver installation is not required for either macOS® or Windows® computers.</h5></em>

-  - Using the <strong>(1) TyUploader</strong> application, select the connected FaderCtrl from the device drop-down list.
-    - Initiate the upload procedure by selecting the latest firmware image then select <strong>Upload</strong> and wait until the progress bar is complete.
-    - <em> If the uploader shows a red warning, please ignore.</em>

   - Using the <strong>(2) TeensyLoader</strong> application, go to <strong>File>Open Hex File</strong> to select the latest hex file located in `../Release/FaderCtrl.hex`
     - Initiate the upload procedure by activating the onboard MCU momentary push button.